 The low energy capacity of batteries makes the electric car less

 competitive than internal combustion engines using gasoline.
-An
+The

-electric car has a maximum range of 100 kilometers and speed of
+electric cars have a range around 100 kilometers and speed of

 less than 100 kph requiring 4-8 hours to recharge.
 Yet, as